-A rare look at the meltdown inside Fukushima Daiichi Nuclear Power Plant
+We visited the Fukushima Daiichi nuke plant to see how the cleanup is progressing

 Eight years following the evacuation, purses and shoes sit on the racks in an abandoned clothing store in Fukushima Prefecture, Japan.
 Though this area -- officially designated "difficult-to-return" -- in the village of Futaba has been reopened, it's primarily used for transit.
 In the eight years since the accident here, families have relocated and re-established their lives elsewhere.

 Restaurants, grocery stores and a uniquely Japanese Sonic the Hedgehog video game hall sit crumbling, abandoned.
-Radiation monitoring stations line the streets and though cars are permitted on the main road here, side roads are often blocked with "No Entry!" gates and signs and politely urging motorists to "Please pass through as quickly as possible".
+Radiation monitoring stations line the streets, and though cars are permitted on the main road here, side roads are often blocked with "No Entry!" gates and signs and politely urging motorists to "Please pass through as quickly as possible."

 CRISPR gene editing explained: What is it and how does it work?: Everything you need to know about the gene-editing breakthrough.